arussellk/arussellk.github.io/_posts/2022-08-28-timezones.md

 # Background?
 Bank Transactions

-I worked on a system that showed users their bank account's transaction history.
+I worked on a system that showed users their bank account transaction history.
 Users could grant access to their transaction history via OAuth, allowing our system to read their transactions and display them in a nice way.
 One day I received a bug report that the transaction date shown in our system